-

 2 min read

-With firework season approaching, it can be a difficult time of year for some veterans, particularly those with PTSD, as the sound of fireworks can trigger memories of their time and experiences in the military.
+With firework season approaching, it can be a difficult time of year for some veterans, particularly those with Post-Traumatic Stress Disorder (PTSD), as the sound of fireworks can trigger memories of their time and experiences in the military.

 For those who face mental health difficulties, being in a stressful situation can often increase their symptoms, causing further stress to the individual which can then have a knock-on effect, leading to issues sleeping and increased anxiety.